thephantomcodes/MachineVision/README.md

 ### img directory
 Contains a number of files that were processed using this chain.
 An additional 256x256 image called "mri" is also included to demonstrate that it works on real images.

+### show_images.py
+Since the image files are binary, most applications will not display them.
+This python script can be used to see them.